brxcybr/pisword/README.md

   - Type: vmxnet3

 13. Drag a Cloud node to the topology
+_*Note*: Using a Cloud node instead of a NAT Cloud allows you to `ssh` into your virtualized environment_

-14. Click the bottom left icon that looks like an ethernet cable to add a link and connect the `eth1` interface to the pfSense `vmx0` (WAN) interface
+15. Click the bottom left icon that looks like an ethernet cable to add a link and connect the `eth1` interface to the pfSense `vmx0` (WAN) interface
-_Note: The `eth0` interface is used for management and is not connected to the topology. `eth1` is the bridged interface that will allow pfSense to get a WAN IP address over DHCP_
+_*Note*: The `eth0` interface is used for management and is not connected to the topology. `eth1` is the bridged interface that will allow pfSense to get a WAN IP address over DHCP_

-15. Start the pfSense node and open the console by right clicking on the node and selecting `Console`.
+16. Start the pfSense node and open the console by right clicking on the node and selecting `Console`.
 Select option `2` to set the WAN interface to DHCP and then configure the LAN interface as desired.

-16. Import the PiSword VM into GNS3 by clicking `Edit` -> `Preferences` -> `VMware VMs` (or `VirtualBox VMs`) -> `New` -> `Browse` -> `Select the PiSword VM` -> `Finish` -> `Apply` -> `OK`
+17. Import the PiSword VM into GNS3 by clicking `Edit` -> `Preferences` -> `VMware VMs` (or `VirtualBox VMs`) -> `New` -> `Browse` -> `Select the PiSword VM` -> `Finish` -> `Apply` -> `OK`

-17. Drag a switch node into the diagram and connect `Ethernet0` to the pfSense LAN interface, `vmx1`.
+18. Drag a switch node into the diagram and connect `Ethernet0` to the pfSense LAN interface, `vmx1`.

-18. Drag the PiSword VM into the topology and connect it to `Ethernet1` interface on the switch node.
+19. Drag the Pi|SWORD VM into the topology and connect it to `Ethernet1` interface on the switch node.
-`Note: You may need to change the network adapter type to vmxnet3 in the PiSword VM settings.
+`*Note*: You may need to change the network adapter type to vmxnet3 in the PiSword VM settings.
 You can force the PiSword VM to use DHCP by running the following command:`
 ```bash
 sudo dhclient {INTERFACE_NAME} -s {PFSENSE_LAN_IP}
 ```

-19. Your PiSword VM should now be able to communicate with the pfSense VM and the internet.
+20. Your PiSword VM should now be able to communicate with the pfSense VM and the internet.
+_*Note*: You will have to configure `allow` rules on the pfSense WAN interface to allow `ssh` traffic into the environment.
+You can also configure port forwarding to access the MISP Web console from an external environment.
+It is recommended to add an entry for the pfSense WAN interface IP address to your local system's `hosts` file if using this deployment._
+    Linux:
+    ```bash
+    # Modify the hosts file on your local system For remote access into the GNS3 environment
+    sudo vi /etc/hosts
+    ...

+    {PFSENSE_WAN_UP}    {PFSENSE_HOSTNAME}    {MISP_HOSTNAME}    {PISWORD_HOSTNAME}
+    ```

+    Windows:
+    ```powershell
+    # Launch from an elevated session
+    notepad C:\Windows\System32\drivers\etc\hosts # Windows users only
+    ...
+    {PFSENSE_WAN_UP}    {PFSENSE_HOSTNAME}    {MISP_HOSTNAME}    {PISWORD_HOSTNAME}
+    ```

 ## Install and configure pfSense API
 - Reference: [pfSense API Documentation](https://github.com/jaredhendrickson13/pfsense-api)